FixedEffects/InteractiveFixedEffectModels.jl/README.md

 When X is a set of id or time dummies, this problem corresponds to a principal component analysis with missing values.
 When X is a general set of regressors, this problem corresponds to a linear model with interactive fixed effects as described in Bai (2009).

-To solve the problem above, two minimization methods are available
+To solve the problem above, three minimization methods are available

 - `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
-- `:lm` This method corresponds to Levenberg Marquardt Method (adapted for sparse problems).
+- `:lm` This method corresponds to Levenberg Marquardt Method
-- `:dl` This method corresponds to Dogleg Method (adapted for sparse problems).
+- `:dl` This method corresponds to Dogleg Method

-In contrast to the method described in Bai (2009), these methods accept datasets with more than one observation for a given pair id x time (or weights), and handle cases where both dimensions are large.
-They also tend to be faster.
+All methods are adapted so the sparsity of the problem.
+In particular, compared to the SVD method, the algorithm does not run out of memory when both dimensions are large.

 To install
 ```julia